 Also Available On

 The game has combat puzzles that involve using your abilities.
-This involves knocking enemies is vicious death traps, or Test Your Might strength puzzles (MK fans will love this).
-Each level has different death traps such as in The Living Forest you must feed the trees bodies before passing, and in The Soul Tombs, knocking enemies into spiked ceilings, or iron maidens.
+This involves knocking enemies into vicious death traps or Test Your Might strength puzzles (MK fans will love this).
+Each level has different death traps such as in The Living Forest you must feed the tree’s bodies before passing, and in The Soul Tombs, knocking enemies into spiked ceilings, or iron maidens.
 The game is brutal like MK is known for and that will satisfy fans.
 Even the fatalities are awesome, but unlocking the best takes a lot of hunting for those red coins.

 The sounds in the game are ok but they could have been better.
 All the MKII sounds are used, so nostalgia sets in, but I would have liked some richer sounds.
 The voice acting is also terrible, but MK is known for that.
 The game doesn’t look high budget even though Midway (RIP) gives the MK team endless amounts of money to make these.
 This disappointed me more than anything along with the super short length.
 4-6 is the completion time, and some hardcore players could finish this in one or two sittings.
 What makes up for some of the shortcomings is the Ko-op mode, however, but this also makes those damn red coins more of a pain to obtain since some can only be obtained via Ko-op.

 The game has fun boss fights, lots of secrets, and tons of MKII references, and using that universe will make fans happy.
 If you can see past the shortcomings underneath is a solid MK side game that I hope sees a sequel with a bigger budget.
 You can find this game for less than $10 in most places so its bargain bin price point is just more of a reason for people to play this game.